Best 6 ways how to use a home equity line of credit wisely

 3. Supplement your emergency fund

-A home equity line makes an ideal emergency fund, especially if you're struggling to save the three to six months of living expenses that experts recommend keeping for a cushion.
+A home equity line of credit makes an ideal emergency fund, especially if you're struggling to save the three to six months of living expenses that experts recommend keeping for a cushion.
 Knowing that you can tap into your home as a source of income in case of emergencies can provide peace of mind.
 If you unexpectedly have to replace your furnace midwinter or get laid off, you'll be able to weather the storm.
+A HELOC is better than a personal loan for this, because if you don't withdraw money from the credit line, you will not be charged interest on it.
+However, it's better than a credit card because the interest rate is usually significantly lower.

 4. Make college more affordable

 The average college graduate now carries $37,172 in student loan debt — a figure that can keep them from moving out of their parents' homes or pursuing a higher degree.
-A college education is still a good investment, though, so you may wish to tap into a home equity line to pay for your child's tuition or living expenses.
-This payment method can help you avoid high-interest private loans marketed to parents.
-It's a great option if your financial aid package doesn't include enough subsidized student loans to cover all your costs.
+A college education is still a good investment, though, so you may wish to tap into a home equity line of credit to pay for your child's tuition or living expenses.
+This payment method can help you avoid high-interest private loans marketed to parents (Parent PLUS loans).
+It's a great option if your financial aid package doesn't include enough subsidized federal student loans to cover all your costs.

 5. Care for an elderly parent

 If you have aging parents, a home equity line can help you cover the cost of a nursing home or other long-term care option when they can no longer live on their own.
-At last tally, nursing home care costs $255 per day.
 It can be difficult to budget for this type of expense if you're faced with a sudden loss of mobility or other health crisis.
 A home equity line can fund the down payment on a nursing home at a lower interest rate than available on other types of loans.

 6. Move into a new home on your own schedule